Magic Villages

 A THOUGHT ON PUEBLOS MAGICOS

 I describe being in these Pueblos Magicos as a magical encounter with Mexico.
-These preserved towns, with their traditions, foods, art and historic buildings unveil the idyllic and romanticized version of Mexico to the foreign and local eye
+These preserved towns, with their traditions, foods, art and historic buildings unveil the idyllic and romanticized version of Mexico to the foreign and local eye.

-Pueblos Magicos.
+Mexico has great cities and most of the cities are not too far away from one or two Pueblos Magicos.
 With an extensive list to choose from, next time you are in Mexico do some research and check one out.
 I am sure there will be one close by, and what you will get is an intimate experience with the heart of Mexico.

 Leave a comment